-- Key managers from all agencies should be identified and invited to the initial Enquiry Planning meeting.
-Those who attend any Enquiry Planning Meetings will need executive power to act for and on behalf of their agency. - Clarify operational procedures e.g. confirm this is an Enquiry Planning Meeting within the meaning of the Multi-agency Procedures.
-It may sometimes deviate from this norm, for example where the Police Major Incident Procedures apply. - ▶ Jointly agree the likely usual attendance and distribution list for Minutes.
-Also agree the initial staffing commitment required i.e. Safeguarding Adult Practitioners and managers required to support the Enquiry and the location of the Enquiry Planning meetings. - Ensure that employees involved do not and are not seen to have any non-professional interest in the service related to the Enquiry. - Give sufficient attention to the preparations required for the interview of witnesses who may include the adults at risk and therefore appear vulnerable.
-It may be necessary to make specialist staff and interview facilities available. - Even if it may not initially appear necessary ensure that a press statement is prepared and agreed between the relevant senior managers and Communications Unit for each key agency involved.
-This should be revised as necessary in the light of changing circumstances and actions over time. - If necessary ensure that other local or health authorities who are funding services are fully included in meetings through invitations to attend the Enquiry Planning or other meetings or via regular updates including the provision of the Enquiry Planning Meeting Minutes. - Make sure that any planned formal actions e.g. recommendations about suspension of staff, suspension or withdrawal of contracts, is properly recorded and fully compliant with the law - Ensure that records generated by, and possibly taken from, the service facility, are kept securely - Agree and maintain arrangements for keeping senior managers and Members informed and updated about the state of the service and changes that occur over time.
+- ▶ The Enquiry Manager has a critical role.
+Agencies involved need to be clear that they have accountability to the EM for actions and reports to be provided, within the timescales specified or in response to reasonable requests. - Key personnel from relevant agencies should be identified and invited to the initial EPM.
+Those who attend EPMs will need authority to act for and on behalf of their agency. - ▶ Clarify operational procedures e.g. confirm this is an EPM within the meaning of the Safeguarding Adults Procedures.
+It may sometimes deviate from this norm, for example where the Police Major Incident Procedures apply. - Jointly agree the likely usual attendance and distribution list for Minutes.
+Also agree the initial staffing commitment required i.e. SAPs and managers required to support the enquiry and the venue for the EPMs. - ▶ Ensure that personnel involved do not and are not seen to have any non-professional interest in the service related to the enquiry. - Give sufficient attention to the preparations required for the interview of witnesses who may include the adults at risk and may therefore need support.
+It may be necessary for specialist staff and interview facilities to be available. - If necessary, ensure that other local or health authorities who are funding services are included in meetings through invitations to attend the EPM or other meetings or via regular updates including the provision of meeting Minutes. - Make sure that any planned formal actions e.g. recommendations about suspension of staff, suspension or withdrawal of contracts, are properly recorded and fully compliant with the law. - Ensure that records generated by, and possibly taken from, the service facility, are kept securely. - Agree and maintain arrangements for keeping senior managers and Members informed and updated about the state of the service and changes that occur over time.
+See also Section 5. below on communications. - Different agencies priorities need to be reconciled and not viewed competitively.
+This may be particularly important when making sure Police investigations are fully addressed.